 - Strategic horizons

 “During uncertain times, tools with visibility into your company are vital because they show you what you will lose based on ROI and prevent uninformed decisions.
-This allows you, as the CPO, to become a connoisseur of team structure so you can drive outcomes at a more effective level.”Ryan Polk, SVP of Product and Tech Center of Excellence at Insight Partners
+This allows you, as the Chief Product Officer, to become a connoisseur of team structure so you can drive outcomes at a more effective level.”Ryan Polk, SVP of Product and Tech Center of Excellence at Insight Partners

-A great CPO builds company-wide buy-in so everyone feels like they are part of the decision-making process.
-To do this, CPOs create and review tailored reports that keep them informed every step of the way.
+A great Chief Product Officer builds company-wide buy-in so everyone feels like they are part of the decision-making process.
+To do this, Chief Product Officers create and review tailored reports that keep them informed every step of the way.

 He goes on to share: